 The aim of our research programmes is to give each student the best possible foundation from which to launch further research and career development.
 We help our students to develop the relevant research skills and methods and also support the development of related skills such as IT, presentation and career planning.

 This approach, together with the relevant research expertise and resources support the completion of high-quality research degree programmes.

 Details of current and recent research degree topics include:

 Based within the purpose-built Performance Hub, the School of Performing Arts houses a supportive and inspiring environment for postgraduate research study across theatre, musical theatre, dance and music.
-PhD students will be located within the Centre for Creativity, History and Identity in Performance (CCHIP), a vibrant community of practice-researchers and scholars who create and explore the performing arts via nationally- and internationally-recognised research.
+PhD students will be located within the Centre for Practice and Research in Performing Arts (PResPA), a vibrant community of practice-researchers and scholars who create and explore the performing arts via nationally- and internationally-recognised research.